juniorsundarCasual/TGT/vault/volume-4.chapter-255.md

 "No," Mage Maddi denied.
 "Even if I knew how this worked, and I can honestly say that I don't, I don't think I can share our Sects most prided secret.
 This device effectively captures and stores the state of the world all by itself!"

-"Can you at least tell me how the information about the night sky is transported to such a secluded place deep underground?"
+"Can you at least tell me how the information about the sky is transported to such a secluded place deep underground?"
 Marie redirected.

 "The old observatory was rehauled after the Sect Leader developed the Celestial Recording Platform.
-There is a triad of pylons at the peak of the mountain that channel the ambient mana, imprint the visuals of the night sky into it and direct it towards the Inscribing Lens.
+There is a triad of pylons at the peak of the mountain that channel the ambient mana, imprint the visuals of the sky into it and direct it towards the Inscribing Lens.
 The Lens is enchanted to extract the visual image from the torrent of mana and etch it into the Obsidian Plate.
 In the Deciphering Platform, a concentrated stream of mana is fired onto the Obsidian Plate which is naturally directed through the inscription channels, converting it back into the visual image.
 The underlying details that govern the way this whole setup functions is well beyond my level of understanding.
 You must understand that this was at least half a century in the making, one cannot expect to understand it over a cup of tea!"
 Mage Maddi responded.

 "How do you get access to so much obsidian?"